 There are three principal sources of water within the region-groundwater, which begins as precipitation in the form of rain and snow in the local mountains; imported water from the State Water Project; and recycled wastewater.
-A fourth source-local runoff of surface water-accounts for a small portion of local water resources, primarily in Edgar and Banning Canyons.
-Even this runoff is typically recharged into local groundwater basins where it becomes part of the groundwater supply.
-Recycled water is not in use as of this writing; however three retail water agencies, including the Beaumont Cherry Valley Water District, Yucaipa Valley Water District, and the City of Banning, have plans to implement recycled water systems in the next few years and have begun planning, designing, and constructing the needed infrastructure for these systems The Yucaipa Valley Water District is working on obtaining a permit to serve desalted recycled wastewater for non-potable uses and is likely to have this recycled water source available before other local water purveyors.
+A fourth source-local runoff of surface water-accounts for a small but important portion of local water resources, primarily in Edgar and Banning Canyons.
+Even most of this runoff is typically recharged into local groundwater basins where it becomes part of the groundwater supply.

+Recycled water is not in use as of the end of 2014; however three retail water agencies, including the Beaumont Cherry Valley Water District, Yucaipa Valley Water District, and the City of Banning, have plans to implement recycled water systems in the next few years and have begun planning, designing, and constructing the needed infrastructure for these systems.
+The Yucaipa Valley Water District is close to obtaining a permit to serve desalted recycled water for non-potable uses and is likely to have recycled water available before the other local water purveyors.